KevinKra/Notes/services/VPC.md

 1. How many Internet Gateways can you have attached to a VPC?
 1. If you create a subnet and don't associate it to a Route Table within a VPC what does it get assigned to?
 1. Why is it a bad idea to have your Main Route Table internet accessible?
+1. Computers communicate through protocols, what are the Linux, Windows, HTTP, and HTTP protocols?
+1. By default, do Security Groups enable or block everything?
+1. What SG address allows all traffic?
+1. Security Groups are stateful, what does this mean?

 # A